KawaiiKraken/klimV2/README.md

   ```
   clang++.exe -o .\klimV2.exe -D "_UNICODE" -D "UNICODE" -l .\WinDivert.lib -Wall .\klimV2.cpp
   ```
+notes:
+- when compiling first clone the phnt module as well, you will have to manually change some <> to "" in it
-note: you may also have to include/link the windows sdk
+- you may also have to include/link the windows sdk